In the last article we learned about leaky gut and its health consequences.

 - Reduce stress.

-If you have symptoms of leaky gut or leaky brain and would like help to get your body back to healthy balance, call my office at (949) 954-6225 for a free 20-minute consultation.
-Appointments are available by phone or in person at my office at Depke Wellness in Newport Beach, California.
+If you have symptoms of leaky gut or leaky brain and would like help to get your body back to healthy balance, sign up for a free 20-minute Health Strategy Session.